FaisalSaifee/evolving_web/README.md

 This file is essential for registering the module in Drupal and ensuring it is recognized and properly categorized in the admin interface.

+### zbclub_social_media_wall.module

+## Key Functions

+### `zbclub_social_media_wall_theme()`
+- **Purpose:** Defines a custom theme hook for the module, specifying the variables that can be used within the theme templates.
+- **Explanation:** This function allows the module to use custom templates for rendering the social media wall block.

+### `zbclub_social_media_wall_preprocess_page()`
+- **Purpose:** Preprocesses the page variables for pages with a specific URL pattern (`/zbclub`), attaching necessary libraries and settings.
+- **Explanation:** This function ensures that the required CSS and JavaScript files are loaded on pages where the social media wall is displayed.

+## Summary
+This file is responsible for defining custom theming and attaching necessary assets to ensure the ZB Club Social Media Wall is rendered correctly on specified pages.
+It enhances the module's flexibility and ensures that the correct resources are loaded where needed.

 ## Theming